For those who want or need to compile and install OpenDKIM from the source code, you can follow the instructions I wrote in this article.

 Generate keys for signing

-Before running this script, decide now what the name of your selector is going to be.
-A selector is a unique keyword that is associated with both keys (public and private), included in all the signatures, and published in your DNS records.
+Before building your keys manually, decide what the name of your selector will be.
+A selector is a unique keyword associated with both keys (public and private), included in all DKIM signatures, and published in via your DNS records.
 For simplicity, I use the word default as my default selector.
-Not very creative, but it’s effective.
 Feel free to choose something different, but if you do, you’ll need to use it consistently throughout your setup.
 Also, while this should go without saying, you should use your mail domain instead of example.com throughout the following steps.

 You can do a man opendkim-genkey if you’re interested in what additional options are available when creating your keys.
 In this example, I used the -D (directory) option, the -d (domain) option, and the -s (selector) options.
 That’s all you need to get this going.